Rose Lee

 The “Personalization” Paradox: Here’s where it gets really revealing.
 Despite widespread adoption of personalization tools:

 This reveals a fundamental disconnect: If 80% of companies are truly doing hyper-personalization well, response rates should be improving dramatically.
-Instead, they’re collapsing.
-This means their definition of “hyper-personalization” is fundamentally flawed.
+Instead, they’re imploding.
+This means their definition of “hyper-personalization” is fundamentally hyperflawed.

-Most companies think they’re personalizing because they’re using templates that insert company names and reference LinkedIn posts.
+Most companies think they’re personalizing simply because they use templates that insert prospect company names and reference LinkedIn posts.
 But prospects immediately recognize this as automation dressed up as personalization.
 They can spot the difference between:

 ❌ “Hi Sarah, I noticed your recent LinkedIn post about supply chain challenges.
 Very insightful thoughts on operational efficiency…”